logan62334/jmdevice/README.rst

 Introduction
 -----------

-This is a lightweight set of tools for automation Python Wrapper
+This is a lightweight set of tools for UI Automation Assistant implemented in Python

 Installing
 ----------